-When you’ve made the decision to start a new fitness programme or nutrition plan, one of the first questions you should ask yourself is how you are going to measure your progress.
-In fact, I can almost guarantee that doing this will make it easier to achieve your overall goal; motivating you when you hit your personal targets, while helping to identify areas of weakness.
+When you make the decision to start a new fitness programme or nutrition plan, one of the first questions you should ask yourself is how you are going to measure (and celebrate!) your progress on route to your goal.
+In fact, I can almost guarantee that doing this will make your goal easier to achieve; motivating you when you hit your shorter term targets, while helping to identify areas of weakness.

 There are many different methods to test cardiovascular fitness, but my favourite is also one of the simplest to perform and is great for any standard of athlete – from beginner to experienced.
 The Cooper Test requires participants to run as far as they can in 12 minutes.
 Devised by Kenneth Cooper in 1968, the test was originally used by the US military, but is now a standard practice in personal training – it’s also very easy to do yourself.
 The aim is to maintain a steady pace for the 12 minutes, so don’t go off too quickly.
 If you’re in a gym, then use a treadmill or cycle machine, if you’re outside, simply pick a well-known route.
 The important thing to remember is to keep the variables the same.
 If you decide on Level 4 on the bike, make sure you select Level 4 again when you next test yourself.
 Measure yourself every 4 weeks or so, to make sure you’re making gains.

 If losing or gaining weight is your aim, it would be silly to suggest avoiding the scales – after all, changes in this department can be a real motivator.
 Caution should be exercised though to avoid any unnecessary upsets along the way.
 Try to avoid weighing yourself more than once a week, the chances of your weight varying in this time are too great and could be really demotivating.
 Instead, weigh yourself on the same day every week, preferably at the same time of day, on the same set of scales and wearing the same clothes (or none).
 For instance, I weigh myself every Friday, first thing in the morning, with no clothes on.